-\$6000.00+/- Transportation and parking
+\$7000.00+/- Transportation and parking

-\$1500.00 +/- Insurance (auto, medical, professional) - a lot less if caregivers cover some/all of this.
-Professional Liability is approximately \$50
+\$1500.00 +/- Insurance (auto, medical, professional) - a lot less if caregivers cover some/all of this; if income is low enough MD Medicaid is very good health care insurance.
+Professional apply for any MAND or other local scholarships

+Liability is approximately \$50

-\$ 58.00 ADA student membership (required)
+(\$ 58.00) ADA student membership (optional).
+This is required if you

-\$25,558.00 Total estimated expenses (personal + tuition)
+\$26,040.00 Total estimated expenses (personal + tuition)

-Interns can individually submit a request for loan forbearance on their own that, if approved, will defer loan payments for the duration of the internship.
+Note - Interns can individually submit a request for loan forbearance on their own that, if approved, will defer pre-existing federal student loan payments for the duration of the internship.